 New General Secretary for ‘Churches Together in England’

 Revd Dr Paul Goodliff has been appointed new General Secretary of ‘Churches Together in England’ and will replace current office-holder Revd Dr David Cornick upon David’s retirement in September.

-Paul grew up in an evangelical Anglican Parish in Sussex, where he came to faith.
-As an undergraduate at King’s College, London, he worshipped at Streatham Baptist Church and has remained a Baptist from those days.
+As an undergraduate at King’s College, London, Paul worshipped at Streatham Baptist Church and has remained a Baptist from those days.
 Paul trained for the Baptist ministry at Spurgeon’s College and served as associate minister at Streatham Baptist Church, before moving to Stevenage as Minister of the Bunyan Baptist Church.

 After seven years as its minister, Paul was called to serve as the General Superintendent of the Baptist Union’s Central Area from 1999 to 2004, and was for ten years the Baptist Union’s Head of Ministry.
 He was instrumental in forming The Order for Baptist Ministry — a dispersed religious order for Baptist ministers, and the Oxford Research Network for Ministry.